Classic cuts, vintage artifacts make up this old-school-themed Manhattan barber shop

 His clientele includes high-profile CEOs and A-list celebrities, who come from all over the world to enjoy exceptional haircuts.

-Rubinoff is a well-known educator as well, teaching students the proper craft and techniques in barbering.
+Rubinoff is a well-known educator too, teaching students the proper craft and techniques in barbering.

 "I love what I do and I want people to be happy," he said.
 "I'm not doing this for the money.
 I'm doing this because I love it."